Wills Power of Attorney Legal Advice How it Works Pricing

 1. Work out your method of payment

-Once you reach an agreement on the service you want you need to determine how you plan to pay for the service: up front, or on a recurring basis (either fortnightly, monthly or yearly payments).
-Your method of payment will depend on who you choose to organise your funeral for you.
+Once you reach an agreement on the service you want you need to determine how you plan to pay for the service: up front, or on a recurring basis.
+This can be as monthly instalments, or a fortnightly or yearly payment.
+Your method of payment will depend on who you choose to organise your funeral, as well as your financial situation.

 1. Finalise the details